Lloyd Glasspool

-Lloyd Glasspool (born 19 November 1993) is a British professional tennis player who specializes in doubles.
-He has a career-high doubles ranking of No. 12 (November 2022) and a career-high singles ranking of No. 282 (July 2016).
-In his career, Glasspool has won three ATP titles, 16 Futures titles (eleven in doubles and five in singles), and in 2021 four ATP Challenger tournaments, in doubles.
+Lloyd Glasspool (born 19 November 1993) is a British professional tennis player who specialises in doubles.
+He is the current ATP world No. 1 in doubles, achieved on 18 August 2025, becoming the fourth British player to hold the top spot.

+Glasspool won the 2025 Wimbledon title with Julian Cash, the first all-British team to win the title in 89 years.
+He has won an additional 11 ATP Tour and five ATP Challenger doubles titles.
+He also has a career best singles ranking of No. 282 reached on 25 July 2016.

 Career

 Glasspool studied at the University of Texas at Austin, where partnering Søren Hess-Olesen he captured the 2015 NCAA doubles championship.

 2016: ATP debut

 Glasspool made his ATP Tour debut (in doubles) at the 2016 Wimbledon Championships having been given a wildcard to partner compatriot Dan Evans in the main draw.

-2021: First ATP title, Wimbledon third round
+2021: Partnership with Heliövaara, maiden title, Wimbledon third round

-In March 2021, Glasspool won his first ATP Tour title alongside Harri Heliövaara at the 2021 Open 13 against Sander Arends and David Pel of the Netherlands.
+Partnering Harri Heliövaara, Glasspool won his first ATP Tour title at the 2021 Open 13 against Sander Arends and David Pel of the Netherlands in March.